dafny-lang/dafny/docs/VerificationOptimization/VerificationOptimization.md

 Fortunately, Dafny gives you the power to prove complex facts about non-linear arithmetic by building on slightly less complex facts, and so on, down to the point where the solver can prove the smallest building blocks automatically.

-There are a number of examples in the Dafny [`libraries`](https://github.com/dafny-lang/libraries) that do just this.
+There are a number of examples in the Dafny [`libraries`](https://github.com/dafny-lang/libraries) repository that do just this.
 For example, consider the following sequence of lemmas that builds up from basic properties about multiplication all the way to basic properties about exponentiation.

 <!-- %check-verify -->
 ```dafny